Tattoo Artist Loyalty

 All in all, it comes down to personal preference.
 If you feel uneasy about trying elsewhere, don’t do it.
 It’s not worth the anxiety.
 However, it’s not as big of a deal as you might think it is.
 While tattoo artists love loyalty, they also appreciate other’s talent.

 Make the Right Decision for You (and Your Design)

 If you have found the perfect art style for you, you don’t have to collect other pieces.
-Only you know what your tattoos mean, and your aesthetic preferences are uniquely yours.
+Only you know what your tattoos mean.
+Your aesthetic preferences are uniquely yours.
 Whether you want the work of a thousand artists on your body or just one, you must make the decision.

-One of the only times it would be uncalled for to switch artists is if you have a big piece planned out.
-No one wants to finish another artist’s work, and it would be an insult to the previous artist to switch in the middle of sessions.
+One of the only times it would be uncalled for to switch artists is if you have a big piece planned.
+No one wants to finish another artist’s work.
+It would be an insult to the previous artist to switch in the middle of your sessions.
 If you are dissatisfied with how it is turning out, have a chat with your artist about changing the direction and see if they can fix it more to your liking.